viaacode/documentation-jekyll/docs/diginstroom/sip_specification/3_core-concepts.md

 | an episode of a certain TV series | a browse copy of the episode | the `.mov` file and accompagnying `.srt` subtitle file |
 | a newspaper edition of a certain date | an OCR rendition of the newspaper edition | the ALTO `.xml` files containing the newspaper's edition's textual content |

+## Content profiles

-This generic model is necessary to ensure a scalable SIP design to current and future use cases.
+A generic data model is necessary to ensure a scalable SIP design to current and future use cases.
 However, not every utilization of this model is allowed at ingest in the meemoo archive.
 Depending on the type of content, a specific mapping is required, which is captured in the different [Content profiles]({{ site.baseurl }}{% link docs/diginstroom/sip_specification/profiles/index.md %}).
 A content profile determines